Sun safety and skin cancer

 Yes, because:

-1.The risk of skin cancer is increased by the powerful radiation waves the sun gives off, and an estimated 2,200 people die from skin cancer every year.
+1. 1.The risk factors for skin cancer are increased by the powerful radiation waves the sun gives off, and an estimated 2,200 people die from skin cancer every year.

 2. If you’re not careful you could get sunburnt.
 This is when your skin gets red and sore and sometimes blisters – it’s painful.